 What should a professional photography appraisal report include?
 A strong report identifies the photographer or studio when possible, process, print date, dimensions, edition or inscription details, condition, provenance, intended use, valuation basis, supporting comparables, and clear photographic documentation.

 Where can I find a qualified photography appraiser through FAIR?
-Start with FAIR's broad photography directory, compare the photograph-specific and 20th-century photography routes when the fit is already clear, or use FAIR's match service if you need help routing the assignment first.
+Start with FAIR's broad photography directory, compare the photograph-specific and 20th-century routes when the fit is clear, or use FAIR match if routing is still uncertain.